 How to File for Workers’ Compensation in MA

 You must fill out an Employee Claim – Form 110.
 Then make two copies.
 Mail the original to the DIA, and send one copy to the insurance carrier.
-Keep a copy for yourself.
-An experienced Workers’ Compensation attorney can help you complete the form.
+Keep a copy for yourself. an experienced Massachusetts workers’ compensation attorney can help you complete the form.

 After you have notified your employer of your injury or illness —

 - Your employer must also file a form with the DIA and the insurance company;